beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/globals.md

 }
 ```

-The conciceness of global variables can be matched on a file level with `using static`, which allows direct usage of static fields outside the current type.
+The conciseness of global variables can be matched on a file level with `using static`, which allows direct usage of static fields outside the current type.

 ```C#
 class Image